-Our software provider, Heywood Pension Technologies have been working as part of the software providers working group since June 2020 and have been announced as an Alpha provider in the Pensions Dashboards Programme.
+Our software provider, Heywood Pension Technologies have been working as part of the software providers' working group since June 2020 providing feedback and influencing data standards.
 We will keep you informed of the latest developments through our website news page and future newsletters.

-The Highland Council Pension Fund's funding position
+Highland Pension Fund's funding position

 The UK Government's Public Service Pensions Act requires that a valuation of the Scheme must be undertaken every three years to measure the costs of the benefits being provided.
 The results are used to establish employer costs and to secure the ongoing viability of the fund.
-During 2020, the Highland Council Pension Fund undertook its triennial review.